technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 building them.

 3. Docker can also display the available images that are resident.
-This is helpful for viewing what\\'s available to run.
+This is helpful for viewing what's available to run.
 Run the following command in your CLI

 +++docker image ls+++